vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Basic text search query performance
 The following sections uses the Vespa [query api](../reference/query-api-reference.html) and formulate queries using Vespa [query language](../query-language.html).
 We use the [vespa-cli](../vespa-cli.html) command which supports running queries.
 The CLI uses the Vespa http search api.
-Use `-v` to see the actual http request sent:
+Use `vespa query -v` to see the actual http request sent:

 <pre>
 $ vespa query -v 'yql=select ..'
 </pre>

-In the first query example we simply match everything using `where true` and we use the [hits](..(reference/query-api-reference.html#hits) to specify how many documents we want to be returned
+In the first query example, we simply match everything using `where true` and we use the [hits](..(reference/query-api-reference.html#hits) to specify how many documents we want to be returned in the response:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>